blox/blox/CONTRIBUTING.md

 ### Testing
 Any contributions should pass all tests.
-You may run all tests by running `make` inside cluster-state-service and daemon-scheduler (requires go, go-swagger to be installed).
-If you have golang installed, you may run `make get-deps` to install dependencies.

 ### Licensing
 Blox is released under an Apache 2.0 license.
 Any code that you submit will be released under that license.